wxleong/optiga-tpm-2021-e2-training-day2/raspberry/README.md

 # Final Assessment

-Improve the [AWS IoT Device SDK](https://github.com/aws/aws-iot-device-sdk-embedded-c) by using TPM-based keys instead of unprotected software-based keys. <br>
+Improve the [AWS IoT Device SDK](https://github.com/aws/aws-iot-device-sdk-embedded-c) by switching from software-based key to TPM-based key. <br>

 Use only the [Microsoft TPM 2.0 Simulator](https://github.com/wxleong/optiga-tpm-2021-e2-training-day1/tree/master/raspberry#setup-microsoft-tpm-20-simulator) for this assessment.